winwiz1/crisp-bigquery/README.md

     ```

     Wait for the message `Starting the backend...` and point your browser to `localhost:3000`.
 If you used Cloud Shell to build the solution, click on the Web Preview icon instead and change the port accordingly.
 You should see this page:<br/><br/> ![React application started](docs/screenshots/screenshot1.jpg)
 Click on the "Run query" button.
-The data fetched by the backend (~10 MB) should be displayed in the table.
+The data fetched by the backend should be displayed in the table.
 You can collapse the "Query Options" section by clicking on its header in the top left corner and paginate through the data using the control at the bottom of the page.

     Alternatively submit a more restrictive query with Repository Name set to lowercase 'c'  and uppercase 'C' as the Repository Language (do not type quotes).